GRAINS-Corn, soybeans tumble on forecasts for much-needed US rains

 By Julie Ingwersen

-CHICAGO, June 28 (Reuters) - U.S. corn futures fell more than 4% and soybeans more than 2% on Wednesday, pressured by forecasts for crop-boosting rains in the Midwest where dry conditions have stressed crops in many areas.
+CHICAGO, June 28 (Reuters) - U.S. corn futures fell more than 4% and soybeans more than 2% on Wednesday, pressured by forecasts for beneficial rains in the Midwest where crops have struggled with dry conditions, analysts said.

 Wheat also declined, pressured by the expanding U.S. winter wheat harvest and a larger-than-expected Canadian acreage estimate.

 Fluctuating weather forecasts for the U.S. Corn Belt have kept traders on edge for weeks.
-Dry conditions stressed crops and sent futures soaring to multi-month highs by mid-June, but outlooks for rain later this week and into next week bolstered production prospects and triggered a sell-off.
+Dry conditions stressed corn and soy crops and sent futures soaring to multi-month highs by mid-June, but outlooks for rain later this week and into next week bolstered production prospects and triggered a sell-off.

 "The bears are expecting better Midwest rains this week to slow plummeting crop ratings, and a more beneficial pattern to finally develop into the critical month of July," Matt Zeller, director of market information at brokerage StoneX, said in a note to clients.